TatuLund/vaadin-create23/README.md

 docker-compose build app-2
 ```

-The compose file builds also Redis and Nginx containers.
+The compose file builds also HighCharts export service, Redis and Nginx containers.
 Redis is used by EventBus for sharing events within the cluster and Nginx is used as load balancer.
-As the free edition of Nginx does not support real sticky sessions the nginx.conf demonstrates one potential workaroiund for this problem, which works also with session fixation.
+As the free edition of Nginx does not support real sticky sessions the nginx.conf demonstrates one potential workaround for this problem.

 ## License & Author